Baltimore-County-Government/dotgov-components/src/components/foundation/Grid.md

-Bootstraps mobile-first flexbox grid system.
+We use Bootstrap 4's mobile-first flexbox grid system.
 See their docs for [usage](https://getbootstrap.com/docs/4.3/layout/grid/).

 ### Basic Example